bayfrontmedia/bones/README.md

 [Bones App](https://github.com/bayfrontmedia/bones-app) is a simple boilerplate to begin building an application using the Bones framework.

+### Bones API

+[Bones API](https://github.com/bayfrontmedia/bones-api) is a starter kit to begin building an API using the Bones framework.

 ### Bones Web

-[Bones Web](https://github.com/bayfrontmedia/bones-web) is a boilerplate to begin building a web application using the Bones framework.
+[Bones Web](https://github.com/bayfrontmedia/bones-web) is a starter kit to begin building a web application with [Tailwind](https://tailwindcss.com/) using the Bones framework.

 ## Documentation